shlomiassaf/ngc-webpack/README.md

 **compiler-cli** with webpack's loader chain.

+> Note: Version 1.1.0 allows using the plugin to manage angular compilation without the need to run the compilation command from the command line before webpack is executed.
+It also allows removing `@Component` templates (template/styles) from the bundle since they become not used duplicates after AOT compilation.
+This will be documented soon, meanwhile see the `AngularClass/angular2-webpack-starter` repo for an example.

 A wrapper around the [compiler-cli](https://github.com/angular/angular/tree/master/modules/%40angular/compiler-cli) that pass `@Component` resources (*templateUrl, styleUrls*) through webpack's build loader chain.